Posted on February 3, 2014 in prescription drug abuse

 The National Center on Addiction and Substance Abuse (CASA) reports that a significant number of online pharmacy sale sites do not require a doctor’s written prescription.
 Around 85 percent of the sites allow purchase without a prescription and many sites which do require a prescription allow the documentation to be faxed – paperwork that can be easily forged.
 Interestingly, during these same years, prescription drug abuse has grown to eclipse use of all other illicit drugs combined, with the exception of marijuana.

 A national prescription database would be helpful in stemming the tide of illicit prescription drug use, but Internet use is notoriously difficult to control.
 One preventive measure doctors can take is to warn their patients not only about the risks of abusing prescription drugs but also the many inherent dangers of ordering them online.
+Doctors should also be prepared to refer patients to treatment for prescription drug abuse if necessary.

 Struggling with drug or alcohol addiction?